mbme/dotfiles/linux/README.md

 # settings
 * locale en_GB.UTF-8 cause week starts from Monday not from Sunday like in en_US.UTF-8
+* set KillUserProcesses=yes in /etc/systemd/logind.conf to kill user processes on logout

 # tools
 * sway